common name: large carpenter bees

 Chandler (1958) lists four types of damage done by carpenter bees: weakening of structural timbers, gallery excavation in wooden water tanks (especially in arid western areas), defecation streaking on houses or painted structures, and human annoyance.
 The last point is included since carpenter bee females may sting (rarely), and male bees may hover or dart at humans who venture into the nesting area.
 In general, carpenter bees are not much of a problem.

 Carpenter bees rarely attack painted or varnished wood.
-While natural wood may be attractive, if there is a problem with carpenter bees, you may have to apply a finish to the wood.
-These bees often cause problems on structures by boring into the surface of the wood that is the back face of the trim under the eaves, as this surface is usually not painted.
+These bees often cause problems on structures by boring into the surface of the wood used as the back face of the trim under the eaves, as this surface is usually not painted.
 A buzzing or drilling sound is heard when the bee is boring into the wood.
 If the hole is not visible, often the case when the bee is boring into the backside of trim, look for sawdust on the ground under the hole.

 Figure 6.
 Entry hole drilled into structural wood by a large carpenter bee, Xylocopa sp.
 Photograph by University of Florida.